JamesHarrison/openob/README.md

 * JACK server (optionally, ALSA is fine though)
 * Redis server (only needed on the configuration server, usually configured on the receiver)

+## Networking

+OpenOB requires network connectivity of at least 128kbps to support a stable link.
+A recommended bandwidth of 256kbps permits some more leeway when it comes to IP overhead and so on.

+You need ports open to accept audio coming into a link.
+By default OpenOB needs ports 3000-3002 open.
+You do not need to open these on a transmitter, only a receiver.

+You can change the port range used with the command line flag -p, which sets the first port number.

 ## Troubleshooting

 ### Audio levels